Reassignment and Mutability

 Maybe Ruby constants are true constants that lock down the name from being reassigned and the value from being mutated?

+Not even the name is locked down.
+We can reassign it and receive only a warning.
 Maybe we need some tougher languages.
 C has more of a backbone, doesn't it?

 C does indeed lock down the value.
 Does it lock down the name?

 However, the designers of C recognize that name reassignment and value mutability are independent features.
-They therefore allow you to add a second const modifier.
+They therefore allow us to add a second const modifier.
 The leftmost const modifier, which appears before the type, locks down the value.
 The rightmost const modifier, which appears before the name, locks down the name.